eslint/rfcs/designs/2020-rule-tester-only/README.md

 Given, for example, a valid string test `"var foo = 42;"`, it is easier to convert to `RuleTester.only("var foo = 42;")`, which is equivalent to `{ code: "var foo = 42;", only: true }`.
 The helper sets `only: true` on a test case argument after converting string cases to objects if necessary.
 For invalid cases that are already objects, adding `only: true` is likely easier than using the helper.

+    A: The convenience is worth the simple implementation, so I've added this to the detailed design.

 1. ~~Should using `only` cause the process to exit `1` even if tests pass as described in "Drawbacks"?~~ Our Makefile can call Mocha with [`--forbid-only`](https://mochajs.org/#-forbid-only) instead.
 3. In the `RuleTester.itOnly` `get` accessor, if `RuleTester[IT_ONLY]` is not customized and the global `it.only` is not a function, is throwing an error the right choice?